whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-16-Popsugar-Must-Have-May2015-Review.md

 ![Popsugar Box May 2015 SistersOfLosAngeles Towel](/images/PopsugarMay2015SistersOfLosAngelesTowel.jpg)
 ![Popsugar Box May 2015 SistersOfLosAngeles Towel2](/images/PopsugarMay2015SistersOfLosAngelesTowel2.jpg)
 <a href="http://www.sistersoflosangeles.com">Sisters of Los Angeles</a> Beach Towel in Surf Sand Love design, $40
-<p>This beach towel design was made exclusively for <a href="http://http://popsu.gr/vdrb">Popsugar Must Have</a> so you won't be able to buy this towel on their website, but you can buy a mug or a tote in the same exact pattern.</p>
+<p>This beach towel design was made exclusively for <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">Popsugar Must Have</a> so you won't be able to buy this towel on their website, but you can buy a mug or a tote in the same exact pattern.</p>

 <p>This towel is big!
 I love everything about it.
 It's soft and I'm in California so the design is perfect for me.
 Hands down my favorite item of the box!
 I wish they included some coupon though so I can buy additional items (they typically do), but oh well, I just might buy the tote to add to my collection anyway.</p>
 <br>